killmenot/ewd-hello-world-service/README.md

-# EWD Hello World service
+# EWD Service Mock

-EWD Hello World service is demo module for QEWD that is used in testing purposes.
+EWD Service Mock is an example of service module for QEWD that is used in testing purposes.

 ## License